 Do I have to buy right after clicking to give the blogger credit for the sale?

-If you’re shopping on your phone on Instagram and swipe up on a link, you have to check out while still in the Instagram app in order for a commission to count.
-You can browse the website if you want more items.
-If you click your home screen button or open another app, the affiliate link won’t store on your phone.
+If you’re shopping on your phone on Instagram and swipe up directly on a link, Instagram typically opens the page inside the Instagram app.
+You have to check out while in this original swipe up in order for a commission to count.
+You can still browse the website if you want more items, but if you click out of the Instagram browser you swiped up on, the affiliate link won’t store on your phone.
 You have to swipe up again for the blogger to make the commission.
+That’s another reason why bloggers link to the LTK app instead of each item directly.

-- If you swipe up and your phone automatically opens an app on your phone (if you have the Amazon, Target, and Nordstrom apps on your phone for example), the blogger won’t get credit for the sale
+- If you swipe up and your phone automatically opens an app on your phone (if you have the Amazon, Target, and Nordstrom apps on your phone for example), the blogger should still get credit for the sale.

 If you’re shopping on a computer, you don’t have to buy immediately for the blogger to get the commission.
-Clicking the link will create a cookie on your computer that remains active for a certain time frame set by the retailer (unless you delete your cookies).
+Clicking the link will create a cookie on your computer that remains active for a certain time frame set by the retailer.
+Some retailers have a cookie window of 24 hours, while others can last up to 30 days.

 Do bloggers get everything for free?

 Bloggers do get to try free things from brands through PR mail; however, if they were gifted something or paid to talk about it they have to disclose that to you.
-When it comes to fashion items, most brands will allow the blogger to pick out the items they want to style or they will get a gift card to buy clothing.
+When it comes to fashion items, most brands will allow the blogger to pick out the items they want to style.
+Sometimes, bloggers are required to pay for the items they want to share in a collaboration, and it’s usually factored into the rate.

 What is #ad?
 Why would bloggers want to say it’s an ad?

 FTC guidelines require all influencers to show if they were gifted an item for free or if they’re being paid to talk about it.
 Disclosure should be very clear and not hidden towards the end of a post or in the middle of busy hashtags.
-Some bloggers are really good at disclosing this, others still need to work on it… There are some celebrities and blogger bloggers who have had to pay millions to the FTC for not disclosing properly.
+Some bloggers are really good at disclosing this, but a lot of them still need to work on it… This is one of my blogging pet peeves in the industry, because I can easily tell when something is a product placement that isn’t disclosed.
+There are some celebrities and larger bloggers who have had to pay millions to the FTC for not disclosing properly, but overall this is not the easiest to regulate on the internet, so it’s up to the blogger to be honest and transparent with their audience.

 Do bloggers get paid for clicks?